What to Expect From a Chiropractic Malpractice Lawsuit

 1. Before Facing the Lawsuit

-• Gather all your documents/records about the treatment of the plaintiff.
+- Gather all your documents/records about the treatment of the patient.
 Do not alter, change, amend or destroy any of your records.

 2. Reporting a Lawsuit to Your Malpractice Insurance Carrier